-If you've just bought your first Amazon Echo speaker - or other Alexa device, like a Sonos One - it can be tricky to get your head around exactly what the voice assistant is capable of.
+If you've just bought your first Amazon Echo speaker - or other Alexa device, like a Sonos One or Ecobee SmartThermostat - it can be tricky to get your head around exactly what the voice assistant is capable of.

-The lack of a conventional user interface can make this tough, as it's difficult to know exactly what to ask Alexa, and what you can tell Alexa to do.
+The lack of a conventional user interface can make this tough, as it's difficult to know what to ask Alexa, and what you can tell your new voice assistant to do.
 That's why we have compiled this comprehensive guide, which aims to cover all of Alexa's main features.

-All of these features are available from the moment you switch on your Alexa device and log into the companion smartphone app for the first time.
-We know a major feature of Alexa is its ability to control smart home devices, but with thousands of compatible products out there, we have decided to keep this article focused on the basics.
+Most of these functions are available from the moment you switch on your Alexa device and log into the companion smartphone app for the first time, although some require a range of smart home devices (like light bulbs and plugs) for Alexa to communicate with.

 Does Alexa record everything I say?